javasop/intro-sql/content/columns.md

 ### Columns

-- Equivalent to properties or attributes in a class.
+- Equivalent to instance variables in Ruby.

 - In our Previous example: name, age, gender are columns.

 - We can add new attributes to an already created table.

 - Remember everything is permanently stored.
-We don't reset our application as in Ruby or other programming languages.
+We don't reset our application and start over again.

 ## in SQL